Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 - A statement of your interest in the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example an effective resume letter:
+Here is an example of the resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced person in your field I am confident that I will make a perfect fit for this position.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced professional in [Your field] I think I’d be the perfect candidate to be considered for this job.

-Thank you for considering my application.
-I am looking forward getting in touch with you.
+I thank you for considering my application.
+I am looking forward to having a conversation with you.

 Sincerely,